JoaoHenrique12/fips205/DEVOPS.md

 #### lint false positives

-If you really believe lint is returning a false positive, then use a commentary informing wich line lint should ignore.
+If you really believe the linter is returning a false positive, then use a commentary informing which line the linter should ignore.

 Sample: